Mandaue: Economy

 About 40 percent of Cebu's export companies are found in Mandaue.
 The city is dubbed as the industrial hub of Region VII and hosts about 10,000 industrial and commercial businesses, making it a "little rich city" in the country.

 It is home to some of the world's biggest companies such as San Miguel Corp., Coca-Cola Bottling Corp.
 Shemberg, the number one exporter of carrageenan, Monde Nissin, Profood International Corp., and 7D Dried Mangoes.
+The bakery chain Julie's Bakeshop also opened its first branch in the city's Wireless district on January 6, 1981.
 Mandaue City also accounts for 75 percent of the country's total exports in the furniture sector, making the city the furniture capital of the country.
 One of these furniture companies is Mandaue Foam which started in 1971 and now has 25 factories and showrooms nationwide.

 Tourism

 Mandaue's point of interests, destinations, and attractions include: